 How does radioactive treatment work?

-The thyroid gland uses iodine-which is in many types of food-to make the thyroid hormones.
-Cats with hyperthyroidism have abnormal and hyperactive thyroid tissue as well as atrophied normal thyroid tissue.
+The thyroid gland uses iodine-which is in many types of food to make the thyroid hormones.
+Cats with hyperthyroidism have abnormal and hyperactive thyroid tissue as well as atrophied healthy thyroid tissue.
 I-131 is a radioactive form of iodine, which the diseased thyroid takes up.
 Penetration is only 1-2 mm deep, which spares the underlying healthy thyroid cells.